 STR460 Managing Change and Innovation

-It is often stated that making strategic decisions is the easy part, implementing them is the hard part.
-In this course we draw on cases and research to discuss how to implement strategies that require radically different ways of thinking about and conducting work.
-This includes strategies aiming for growth (e.g. M&As), innovation, restructuring, offshoring/outsourcing and radical cost-cutting.
-Students gain hands-on experience through exercises, role play and case discussions of various aspects of planning and managing the transformation process.
-Themes include: setting up structures and processes that enable change and innovation, creating readiness for change, communicating a clear vision, mobilizing support, managing stakeholders, designing the transition process, handling unforeseen events, and developing capacity for parallel and subsequent changes.
+It is often stated that making strategic decisions around change and innovation is the easy part, implementing them is the hard part.
+In this course we draw on cases and research to discuss how to implement strategies that require radical change and innovation in established firms.
+This includes strategies aiming for renewal, innovation, restructuring, offshoring/outsourcing and other radical changes.
+Students gain hands-on experience through case discussions of various aspects of planning and managing the transformation/innovation process.
+Themes include: setting up structures and processes that enable change and innovation, understanding reactions to change and innovation, mobilizing support, managing stakeholders, orchestrating external partnerships, handling unforeseen events, and developing capacity for radical change and innovation.

 Knowledge - upon successful completion the student